 The hearing will normally take approximately 20 minutes.

 If you have cited the ground of procedural irregularity, the Chair of the FSAC (or nominee) may provide a written response.
-The Chair may attend the FSAC.
+The Chair may also attend the FSAC.
 A representative from your School will be required to attend the hearing to provide further information, if necessary.
 If in attendance, the Chair of FSAC (or nominee), the School’s representative and you will be present when the other is speaking and you will all leave the meeting at the same time.
 If you do not attend the meeting, neither the Chair of the FSAC (or nominee) nor School representative will be permitted to attend.

 You will be asked to outline briefly the decision you are appealing against and the grounds on which you are bringing your appeal.
 You should not recite the information set out in your appeal form as the Committee members will have read the documentation.
 However, you may wish to highlight certain points or to comment on the School response or the FSAC’s decision.